 UCSF Receives 10 NIH Grants to Study Pain and Opioid Addiction

-The National Institutes of Health (NIH) recently awarded 10 grants to UC San Francisco researchers as part of the NIH Helping to End Addiction Long-term (HEAL) Initiative.
+The National Institutes of Health (N.I.H.) recently awarded ten grants to U.C.
+San Francisco researchers as part of the N.I.H.
+Helping to End Addiction Long-term (HEAL) Initiative.
 These awards have totaled more than $40 million, with the purpose of funding projects such as: